 Universe: Adults 18 years of age and older in the United States.

 Data Types: survey data

-Sample: Households were selected by random-digit dialing.
+Sample: This poll was conducted on a nationally representative sample of the adult population, with sample balancing of sex, race, age, and education.
+Households were selected by random-digit dialing.
 Within households, the respondent selected was the adult living in the household who last had a birthday and who was at home at the time of the interview.

 Original ICPSR Release: 1998-05-20

 - 2013-12-18 The data were reformatted from CARD-image (three records per case) to LRECL (one record per case).
 SPSS, SAS and Stata setup files, as well as SPSS and Stata system files, a SAS transport (CPORT) file, a tab-delimited file and an R data file have been added to the collection.
 The codebook was updated.

 Export Study-level metadata (does not include variable-level metadata)